Published: November 2020 | Updated: January 2023

 If the joint pain is severe or persistent, the dog may show other signs of pain including excessive panting (even when they are not hot), an increased heart rate, or fly snapping.

-Fly snapping or fly biting describes a syndrome in which dogs appear to be watching something and then begin snapping at it (3).
+Fly snapping or fly biting describes a syndrome in which dogs appear to be watching something and then begin snapping at it.

-A study by Frank et al. suggests that fly biting may be caused by an underlying medical disorder and typically resolves when the underlying medical issue is resolved (3).
+A study by Frank et al. suggests that fly biting may be caused by an underlying medical disorder and typically resolves when the underlying medical issue is resolved.

 First and foremost, dog owners who suspect that their pet is suffering from joint problems, such as arthritis, should consult with a veterinarian to build a plan for managing their pet’s pain and inflammation.

-Additionally, in 2018, it was estimated that 56% of pet dogs in the United States were overweight or obese (4).
-Yamka and colleagues found that overweight dogs had increased levels of arthritic markers, even though they did not show any lameness (5).
+Additionally, in 2018, it was estimated that 56% of pet dogs in the United States were overweight or obese.
+Yamka and colleagues found that overweight dogs had increased levels of arthritic markers, even though they did not show any lameness.

-In their second study, the dogs that lost weight had a decrease in markers of inflammation, indicating that managing obesity may help manage arthritis, likely as a result of reducing the load exerted on the joints because the animals have reduced their body weight (5).
+In their second study, the dogs that lost weight had a decrease in markers of inflammation, indicating that managing obesity may help manage arthritis, likely as a result of reducing the load exerted on the joints because the animals had reduced their body weight.

 Swimming has been suggested as an exercise that helps dogs lose weight and build muscle without putting additional strain on the joints and connective tissue.

-And finally, in recent years, the market has been bombarded with over-the-counter joint supplements to help prevent, or reduce the symptoms, of arthritis.
-Glucosamine, chondroitin and MSM are among the most popular and most extensively researched ingredients (6), but evidence for the pain-modifying effect of cannabinoids and their drug derivatives is increasing (7) and are the focus of our next article.
+And finally, in recent years, the market has been bombarded with over-the-counter joint supplements to help prevent or reduce the symptoms of arthritis.
+Glucosamine, chondroitin, and MSM are among the most popular and most extensively researched ingredients, but evidence for the pain-modifying effect of cannabinoids and their drug derivatives is increasing and has been found to be incredibly beneficial.